GSA/digitalgov.gov/content/posts/2015-08-24-the-content-corner-modular-design-and-structured-content.md

 ---
+url: /2015/08/24/the-content-corner-modular-design-and-structured-content/
 date: 2015-08-24 2:07:31 -0400
-title: 'The Content Corner\: Modular Design and Structured Content'
+title: 'The Content Corner: Modular Design and Structured Content'
 summary: 'Several months ago I discussed the concept of a world without Web pages and the importance of structured content and thinking about content, not pages.
 This week, I&rsquo;m taking that discussion further by discussing the importance of modularity in Web design and how that complements our efforts to create more structured and reusable data.
 Break'
-authors: [tymanuel]
+authors:
+  - tymanuel
 categories:
   - Content
   - Design